Obstructive Lung Diseases Overview Practice Questions

 3. COPD includes what two dysfunctions?

-The FEV1 reduced, and the VC may be reduced, while the TLC is normal or high.
+FEV1 is reduced, VC may be reduced, and the TLC is normal or increased.

-6. What is Chronic Obstructive Pulmonary Disease and how may it occur?
+6. What is COPD, and how does it occur?

-It is a group of chronic respiratory disorders that causes irreversible and progressive damage to lungs.
-They are debilitating conditions that may affect the individual’s ability to work and may lead to the development of cor pulmonale.
-Respiratory failure also may occur.
+It is a group of chronic respiratory disorders that cause irreversible and progressive damage to the lungs.
+They are debilitating conditions that may affect the individual’s ability to work and may lead to respiratory failure.

-7. What is the general issue with a obstructive disease?
+7. What is the general issue with an obstructive lung disease?

 9. What do obstructive diseases result from?

-Results from increased resistance to air flow due to a partial or complete obstruction.
+They result from increased resistance to airflow due to a partial or complete obstruction.

 10. Obstructive diseases occur at what level?